 Going forward, this pandemic will intensify the competition to attract and retain top talent, making it more important than ever to be an employer who stands out for all the right reasons.
-As the immediate urgency of keeping your employees safe and supported subsides, now is the time to reflect, assess and pivot your employer brand.
+As the immediate urgency of keeping your employees safe and supported subsides, now is the time to reflect, assess, and pivot to strengthen your employer brand.
 Here are three key priorities to build a resilient value proposition.

 1. Reflect on what you’ve done so far

 Every employee will remember where they were working and how they were treated by their company in 2020.
 As an employer, what do you want to be remembered for?
 What are you doing to help your people feel supported and confident amidst so much uncertainty?